Sibola

 Sibola (1896–1921) was an American-bred, British-trained Thoroughbred racehorse and broodmare.
 She was sent to England as a yearling and showed some promise as a two-year-old in 1898 although she failed to win a race.
 In the following year, she was the most successful filly of her age in England, taking the Wood Ditton Stakes, 1000 Guineas, Derby Biennial Foal Stakes and Scarborough Stakes as well as finishing a close and unlucky second in the Epsom Oaks.
 She remained in training until the age of five but never recovered her best form.
 As a broodmare she had an enduring influence on the breed as the female-line ancestor of Nearco.

 Background

 Sibola was a bay mare bred in the United States by Pierre Lorillard IV.
 As a yearling she was sent to England where she was sent into training with John Huggins.

 She was sired by Sailor Prince, a British stallion who won the Cambridgeshire Handicap in 1886 before being exported to the United States to become a breeding stallion.
 On his arrival in America his name was slightly amended and during his stud career he was known as The Sailor Prince.
-Sibola's dam Saluda was a full sister to the leading American racehorse Parole.
+Sibola's 2nd dam Perfection was a full sister to the leading American racehorse Parole.